derf/travelynx/README.md

 ---

  * perl >= 5.10
- * Cache::File (part of the Cache module)
- * Crypt::Eksblowfish
- * DateTime
- * DateTime::Format::Strptime
- * Email::Sender
- * Geo::Distance
- * Mojolicious
- * Mojolicious::Plugin::Authentication
- * Mojo::Pg
+ * carton or cpanminus
- * Travel::Status::DE::IRIS
+ * build-essential
- * UUID::Tiny
+ * libpq-dev
- * JSON
+ * git

+Perl Dependencies
+---

+travelynx depends on a set of Perl modules which are documented in `cpanfile`.
-If perl modules are not packaged for your distribution, you can use carton or cpanminus to install them locally.
-In this case, you need to have development headers for libxml and libpq (postgresql) on your system.
+After installing the dependencies mentioned above, you can use carton or cpanminus to install Perl depenencies locally.

 In the project root directory (where `cpanfile` resides), run either

 ```
 carton install